 - Continue in this way until you’ve crossed off each item on that list.

 But there is a method to this list-making madness.
-Doing this exercise has hopefully helped you realize how many things you’ve been worrying about that you either can’t control, or you don’t need to worry about right now.
-It should also have cleaned up your mental clutter and shown you that even those things that might seem a little overwhelming at the moment can be tackled simply and methodically.
+Doing this exercise has hopefully helped you realize how many things that have been causing you stress you either can’t control, or you don’t need to worry about right now.
+By cleaning up your mental clutter, you will have more energy to tackle tasks methodically, and spend more time feeling focused, productive and content.

 See you next week!